w3c/cogai/demos/nlp/knowledge-based-nlp.md

 This points to the need for efficient processing to identify (say) whether an adjective is consistent with a particular meaning of the associated noun.
 In principle, a purely knowledge based approach can be combined with statistical approaches based upon word colocations and a model of attention, e.g. verbs and nouns.

 Verbs map to actions or relationships with a flexible set of arguments that are filled by noun phrases and prepositions.
-The mapping further depends on the focus of the utterance, e.g. *Mary bought the book* vs *The book was bought by May*.
+The mapping further depends on the focus of the utterance, e.g. *Mary bought the book* vs *The book was bought by Mary*.
 The tense is mapped to temporal annotations, which may refer to another event or interval, e.g. *John was doing the washing up when Mary rang the door bell*, which describes an activity that was ongoing when another event occurred.

 Pronouns and noun phrases either introduce or refer to thing(s).
 This involves a search through episodic memory that holds the representation of the meaning.
 Search can also occur through the phrase structure, looking for potential antecedents, e.g. *Susan was looking for her door key*, where *her* refers to *Susan*.